-Russia expels 23 British diplomats in spy poisoning standoff
+UK working on 'next steps' after 'anticipated' Russian diplomat expulsions in spy poisoning row

 "We have no dispute with the Russian people...But we will always do what is necessary to defend ourselves, our allies and our values against from an attack of this sort," he added.

+The UK expelled 23 Russian diplomats earlier this week to worsen one of the biggest rifts between London and Moscow in years following the attack on ex-spy Sergei Skripal and his daughter Yulia using the rare Russian Novichok nerve agent.

-It comes after the UK Foreign Secretary Boris Johnson directly accused Russian President Vladimir Putin over the attack, saying that it was "overwhelmingly likely" that personally ordered it.
+Foreign Secretary Boris Johnson directly accused Russian President Vladimir Putin over the attack, saying that it was "overwhelmingly likely" that personally ordered it.

 Russia has repeatedly denied that it had anything to do with the poisoning, which has left Mr Skripal and his daughter still fighting for their lives and a police officer who helped them seriously ill.